melvincabatuan/HelloC/CPP_Primer_Tidbits.md

 ## Data abstraction

-- a programming (and design) technique that relies on the separation of interface and implementation.
+- a programming (and design) technique that relies on the separation of *interface* and *implementation*.
 The interface of a class consists of the operations that users of the class can execute.
 The implementation includes the class' data members, the bodies of the functions that constitute the interface, and any functions needed to define the class that are not intended for general use.

 ## Encapsulation